 Frequently Asked Questions

-Q: How can I tell what kind of editing I need?
+How can I tell what kind of book editing I need?

 You’ve revised your manuscript, and all the “big pieces”—characterization, plot, pacing–are in place.

-Once you’ve got the big picture worked out, it’s time to look at the smaller details.
-In a line edit, the editor will go through the work, word by word, line by line, looking for areas that may need further explanation, clarity for meaning, elimination of jargon, smoothing language and other non-mechanical line-by-line editing.
-A line edit is more detail-focused than a substantive edit, but it is not as detailed as a copy edit.
+Now it’s time to look at the smaller details.
+In a line edit, the editor will go through the work, word-by-word, line-by-line, looking for areas that may need further explanation, clarity for meaning, elimination of jargon, smoother language, and other non-mechanical line-by-line editing.
+A line edit is more detail-focused than a substantive edit.

-A copy editor’s job is to make sure all the smallest details are in place.
-A copyeditor looks for errors in grammar and punctuation, checks your facts and makes sure that your writing is consistent throughout your book.
+A copyeditor’s job is to make sure all the smallest details are in place.
+A copyeditor looks for errors in grammar and punctuation, checks your facts and makes sure that your writing is consistent throughout the book.
 Work is usually done according to the standards in the Chicago Manual of Style.
-While I am pretty good at these things, I am not a copyeditor.
-If you plan to self publish, I recommend that you invest in a professional copy edit.